ethz-pll/Blattdurchmesser/README - git setup.txt

 Login to Travis-CI using the GitHub account and enable Travis-CI for the given repo.

-Add a .travis.yml file to your project, commit and push.
+Add a .travis.yml file to your project, commit, pull/push and enjoy.

+This travis file supports Arduino IDE 1.6.5 only we use 1.8.2.